ashishjangir02082001/Student-Marks-Predictor/README.md

 This is an ML based prediction project implemented in Python language that predicts the marks of the students, based on a number of factors.
 Given the number of hours a student studes on an average, the model generates the percentage of marks a student will get in the exams.
-The project is implemented using
+The project is implemented using Linear Regression.

 ### The libraries and editor used to develop this project are: